lu4p/embed-encrypt/README.md

 ## Caveats
-- locally scoped embed variables are not supported, because a seperate file is generated, which needs to manipulate the variables
+- locally scoped embed variables are not supported, in go1.19

 ```go
 func main() {